 By Dave Landry

-The only way to make money trading is to capture a trend.
-Therefore, if you want to make money, you better know these 13 things:
+The only way to make money trading is to capture a trend-period.
+Therefore, if you want to make money trading, you better know these 13 things:

 1. Markets Go Up And Markets Go Down

 Yeah, I know, duh!
 Like Pinocchio being a bad motivational speaker and Kenny Rodgers being a pain in the ass to play cards with, "everyone knows that."
 That’s fine and dandy until the market goes down.
 I see it all the time.
-For instance, in my world travels, I have met many “traders” who have held onto stocks in spite of their overall markets dropping 30% or more.
-And, if the market is down 30%, so are they.
+For instance, in my world travels, I have met many “traders” who have held onto stocks (past reasonable stops) in spite of their overall markets dropping 30% or more.
+And, if the market is down 30%, they're likely down 30%-or more!
 Once in a trade, people begin to reason why a market should not be going down or worse, why a bottom is near, and it’s “too late to sell.”
 This so-called "sunk cost" analysis is human nature.
 Unfortunately, unless you’re Bill Clinton, what is, is.

 Speaking of being down like the market, never forget that trends can last much longer and go much farther than most are willing to believe.
 There’s no such thing as "value" because a market is low.
 The Nasdaq seemed pretty cheap back in 2001 when it was down over 50%, but it then dropped another 30% from those levels.
 There are stories of famous money managers selling puts after a market has been really beat up.
 And once, I was in an audience where the speaker was advocating doing the same.
 It wasn't easy for me to resist the temptation of blurting out "Yeah, that'll work until it don't!"

 The reason reasoning and logic (e.g. the market is a value) often doesn’t work in markets is because you’re dealing with the fickle nature of the human psychology of the participants.
 Write that down.
 Never forget that people can sell for a variety of reasons that have nothing to do with the market.
 And sometimes, selling can beget more selling-even when it seems like a bargain.
-Sr. might decide that he better bail before Jr.’s Ivy League college fund turns into a community college fund, at best.
+Sr. might decide that he better bail before Jr.’s Ivy League college fund turns into a community college fund, at best-nothing wrong with community college, just try explaining that to jr.

 On the flip side, there may be no reason why a stock at high levels continues to go higher-but it is.
 Again, what is, is.
 Me drawing big blue arrows back in the late 90s is what earned me the title Trend Following Moron.
 I wasn’t very flattered at the time, but after a while it forced me to be cognizant of when I might be trying to outsmart the market instead of just following along.
 T-shirts and buttons soon followed and of course, a domain purchase.
 Yeah, TrendFollowingMoron.com is me.

 Speaking of T-shirts and the guru thing, I have been there, done that, and got the T-shirt.
-When I first was asked to provide internet commentary (in the late 90s), I felt pressure to predict every zig and zag.
+When I first was asked to provide commentary on the Internet (in the late 90s), I felt pressure to predict every zig and zag.
 I quickly realized that I was chasing my own tail instead of just following along.

 If you buy at (a) and sell at (b), then (b) must be higher than (a) to make money.
 Conversely, on the short side, if you short at (a) and cover at (b), then (b) must be lower than (a) to profit.
 I know, double duh!--another one of those Captain Obvious statements.
 However, you’d be surprised at how many people fight trends-even many who claim to be trend followers.